-Notice of Redemption.
-If the County elects to redeem all or a portion of the Series 2010B Bonds outstanding, it shall deliver a redemption notice to DTC not less than 30 days prior to the date fixed for redemption.
-If the book-entry system is discontinued for the Series 2010B Bonds, the County shall give a redemption notice by letter mailed first class, postage prepaid, to the registered owners of the Series 2010B Bonds to be redeemed at their last addresses appearing on the registration books maintained by the Registrar (the "Bond Register") not less than 30 days prior to the redemption date.
-Failure to deliver or mail any such notice with respect to a particular Series 2010B Bond or any defect in such notice, or in the delivery or mailing thereof, shall not affect the validity of the redemption proceedings.
-From and after the date fixed for redemption, if funds sufficient for the payment of the redemption price of the Series 2010B Bonds called for redemption are held by the Paying Agent on such date, the Series 2010B Bonds so called for redemption shall become due and payable at the redemption price provided for the redemption of such Series 2010B Bonds on such date, interest on the Series 2010B Bonds shall cease to accrue and the registered owners of such Series 2010B Bonds so called for redemption shall have no rights in respect thereof except to receive payment of the redemption price thereof from such monies held by the Paying Agent.
-Upon presentation and surrender of a Series 2010B Bond called for redemption in compliance with the redemption notice, the Paying Agent shall pay the appropriate redemption price of such Series 2010B Bond.
-If Series 2010B Bonds so called for redemption are not paid upon presentation and surrender as described above, such Series 2010B Bonds shall continue to bear interest at the rates stated therein until paid.
+If the County elects to redeem all or a portion of the Series 2011A Bonds outstanding, a redemption notice as prescribed in Resolution No. 11-14 shall be mailed by the Bond Registrar (hereinafter defined), on behalf of the County, not less than 30 days prior to the date fixed for redemption, postage prepaid, to the registered owners of the Series 2011A Bonds to be redeemed by first-class mail at their last addresses appearing on the registration books maintained by the Bond Registrar (the "Bond Register"); provided, however, that the failure to mail such notice with respect to a particular Series 2011A Bond to be redeemed or any defect in such notice, or in the mailing thereof, shall not affect the sufficiency of the redemption of any other Series 2011A Bond.
+So long as DTC or its nominee is the sole registered owner of the Series 2011A Bonds, any redemption notice shall be given to DTC by a secure means (e.g., legible facsimile transmission, registered or certified mail or overnight express delivery) in a timely manner designed to assure that such notice is in DTC's possession no later than the close of business on such 30th day.
+From and after the date fixed for redemption, if notice has been duly and properly given and if funds sufficient for the payment of the redemption price of the Series 2011A Bonds called for redemption are held by the Bond Registrar on such date, the Series 2011A Bonds so called for redemption shall become due and payable at the redemption price provided for the redemption of such Bonds on such date, interest on the Series 2011A Bonds shall cease to accrue and the registered owners of such Series 2011A Bonds so called for redemption shall have no rights in respect thereof except to receive payment of the redemption price thereof from such monies held by the Bond Registrar.
+Upon presentation and surrender of a Series 2011A Bond called for redemption in compliance with the redemption notice, the Bond Registrar shall pay the appropriate redemption price of such Series 2011A Bond.
+If Series 2011A Bonds so called for redemption are not paid upon presentation and surrender as described above, such Series 2011A Bonds shall continue to bear interest at the rates stated therein until paid.